artsy/eigen/docs/preferred_practices.md

 We used to have many different `renderX` functions throughout our components, but today we prefer to have a single `render()` function in a component.
 [See this PR](https://github.com/artsy/eigen/pull/3220) for our rationale and a comparison of approaches.

-### Leverage TypeScript to prevent runtime bugs
+### TypeScript

-We use TypeScript to maximize runtime code safety.
-In April 2020, [we adopted TypeScript's `strict` mode](https://github.com/artsy/eigen/pull/3210).
+We use TypeScript to maximize runtime code safety & prevent runtime bugs.
+In April 2020, we adopted [TypeScript's `strict` mode](https://github.com/artsy/eigen/pull/3210).

 This disables "implicit any" and require strict null checks.
 The change left a lot of comments like this throughout the codebase:

 ```ts
 // @ts-expect-error STRICTNESS_MIGRATION --- 🚨 Unsafe legacy code 🚨 Please delete this and fix any type errors if you have time 🙏